watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-srv6-sfc-with-sr-aware-functions.md

 In this architecture, aiming for comprehensive management, the service classifier has an API to communicate with the controller.

 # Control Plane
-control plane is responsible for enabling comprehensive management of SRv6 SFC.
+A control plane is responsible for enabling comprehensive management of SRv6 SFC.
 It enables SR-aware functions as service segments and specifies SR Policies including SFC for each flow. control plane has a Northbound API to receive user requests and a Southbound API to manipulate forwarding plane.